School-to-work transition statistics

 - Employment and unemployment (LFS)

 Methodology / Metadata

-- Further information on the implementation and evaluation of this module is available from the 2009 Ad Hoc Module webpage and Statistics Explained on the LFS ad-hoc modules.
+- Further information on the implementation and evaluation of this module is available from the 2009 Ad Hoc Module webpage and the Statistics Explained article on the LFS ad-hoc modules.

 Source data for tables and figures